fuhengwu2021/distributedai/chapter2-gpu-hardware-networking-and-parallelism-strategies/main.md

 ### Key Architecture Milestones

-**Fermi (2010)** introduced the first complete GPU computing architecture with CUDA cores and ECC memory support. **Pascal (2016)** was the breakthrough for AI—it introduced NVLink (160 GB/s bidirectional), enabling multi-GPU systems that could actually communicate fast enough for distributed training.
+**Fermi (2010)** introduced the first complete GPU computing architecture with CUDA cores and ECC memory support. **Pascal (2016)** was the breakthrough for AI—it introduced NVLink (160 GB/s per GPU, aggregate bidirectional), enabling multi-GPU systems that could actually communicate fast enough for distributed training.

 **Volta (2017)** added Tensor Cores, specialized units for matrix multiplication that accelerated deep learning by 10-100x.
-This is when GPUs stopped being just graphics cards and became AI accelerators. **Ampere (2020)** with the A100 brought Tensor Core 3.0, supporting TF32 and BF16, plus NVLink 3.0 (600 GB/s) and NVSwitch for 8-GPU all-to-all connectivity.
+This is when GPUs stopped being just graphics cards and became AI accelerators. **Ampere (2020)** with the A100 brought Tensor Core 3.0, supporting TF32 and BF16, plus NVLink 3.0 (600 GB/s per GPU, aggregate bidirectional) and NVSwitch for 8-GPU all-to-all connectivity.

-**Hopper (2022)** with the H100 pushed things further: FP8 precision, Transformer Engine for dynamic precision switching, and NVLink 4.0 (900 GB/s).
-The H200 added more HBM3 memory (141 GB vs H100's 80 GB), which matters when you're training large models.
+**Hopper (2022)** with the H100 pushed things further: FP8 precision, Transformer Engine for dynamic precision switching, and NVLink 4.0 (900 GB/s per GPU, aggregate bidirectional).
+The H200 added more HBM3e memory (141 GB vs H100's 80 GB HBM3), which matters when you're training large models.

 **Blackwell (2024)** is the current generation.
-The B200 doubles NVLink bandwidth to 1.8 TB/s and introduces dual-die design—each B200 chip is actually two dies connected internally.
-This means a single B200 has roughly the compute of two H100s, but with better memory bandwidth (8 TB/s vs 3 TB/s).
+The B200 doubles NVLink bandwidth to 1.8 TB/s per GPU (aggregate bidirectional) and introduces dual-die design—each B200 chip is actually two dies connected internally.
+This means a single B200 has roughly the compute of two H100s, but with better memory bandwidth (8 TB/s vs 3 TB/s per GPU).

 ### What These Numbers Mean for Training